Celebrities Slam Kid Rock On Social Media For Attacking Taylor Swift

-Earlier today, The Inquisitr reported on Kid Rock’s latest politically-fueled outburst, which saw the conservative singer-songwriter take to social media to blast Taylor Swift for supporting the Democrats.
+Earlier today, The Inquisitr reported on Kid Rock’s latest politically fueled outburst, which saw the conservative singer-songwriter take to social media to blast Taylor Swift for supporting the Democrats.

 In his tweet, he accused the pop star of vocalizing her political beliefs to boost her acting career, while also making a crude remark about the lengths she’ll go to in order to achieve success as an actress.